 Ski Gear Review: WAPAN, SCOTT, 22DESIGNS | Edited by Goro Ikeda

-This time, we'll be looking at the gear used by Goro Ikeda, who is based in Sapporo (Jozankei) and Nayoro (Piyasiri).
+This time, we'll hear from Goro Ikeda, who is active mainly in Sapporo (Jozankei) and Nayoro (Piyasiri), about the gear he uses.

 Goro Ikeda, 42 years old

-A telemark skier active mainly in the backcountry of northern and central Hokkaido.
-He skis on a variety of mountains, as well as in parks and on the street.
-He posts videos mainly on Instagram.
+A telemark skier who primarily operates in the backcountry areas of northern and central Hokkaido.
+He skis on various mountains and also does park and street skiing.
+He shares videos and other content mainly on Instagram.

 Goro Ikeda's setup